 Running a business, while rewarding, isn’t easy.
 Entrepreneurship is inherently risky, and 20% of small businesses fail within the first year.
 50% fail within five years, and only 33% of companies make it ten years or longer.
-To safeguard your business, it’s important to know exactly what can lead to business failure and how you can avoid it.
+To safeguard your business, it’s important to know exactly why small businesses fail and how you can avoid it.

 - Lack of capital funding.
 Let’s face it.
 Having a business requires money.
 The best-case scenario is for the business owner to be intimately aware of how much it costs to keep the operation running from day-to-day.
 However, some business owners are less in tune with how much revenue is generated, and this disconnect can lead to failure.